SkynetLabs/skynet-kernel/README.md

 + Need a specification for the file that loads the user's portal preferences.
   This file should be encrypted and padded.

++ Need some easy way for an application to tell if the user is logged in

 + We should add a version number for loading the user's kernel. v1 means the kernel is not encrypted, v2 means the kernel is encrypted.
 Higher versions